Google scans Gmail for child sexual abuse cartoons - ExBulletin

 Google scans Gmail for child sexual abuse cartoons

-The suspect may actually be a known artist.
-Forbes hasn’t disclosed his name because he hasn’t been charged, but the man identified in the warrant won several small Midwestern art contests, with one artwork from the 1990s being the main West Coast artwork.
-It was published in the newspaper.

-This may be related to some artists who draw or draw nudity.
-However, the cartoon image law is expressed to provide some protection to those who share the animation of children engaged in sexual activity for the arts and sciences.
-Prosecutors who seek to convict anyone in possession of such material find that the associated image is obscene or lacks serious literary, artistic, political, or scientific value.
-You need to prove it.

 Meanwhile, Google has recently released a transparency report showing the number of times it reports issues to NCMEC.
 The numbers show a disturbing trend.
 In the first six months of 2021, 410,000 individual reports found more than 3.4 million potentially illegal content.
 This is an increase from 2.9 million in 365,000 reports in the last six months of 2020, since January 2020 when 1.5 million CSAM materials were discovered and 180,000 reports were reported to NCMEC.
-It’s far more than double that of June.
+Much more than double that of June …

-At the time of publication, Google did not provide comments on cartoon cases and how to detect animated images in Google accounts.
-The Kansas Department of Justice did not respond to requests for comment.
-Attempts to send an email to the defendant’s address listed in the warrant have failed, and the Gmail account appears to be disabled.

-Given the recent anger about how Apple scans iPhone images to find CSAM, criticisms of infringing user privacy have slowed the move, and other major tech companies have said this.
-The spotlight was on how to deal with the problem.
-Google doesn’t encrypt communication tools like Gmail or file storage technologies like Drive end-to-end, so tech companies could scan for illegal content.
-Also, with no plans to introduce these features, law enforcement agencies can rely on Google to alert NCMEC in the event of server abuse.

 Sources